(I may earn a small commission from the products mentioned in this post.)

 In this article I will share with you what I had to eat during my short stay in the hospital.

 I was a bit surprised because most of my hospital meals consisted of liquid diets and I was never told to expect a liquid diet.
 After not eating after dinner the night before, skipping breakfast and my morning cup of coffee I was hungry when I woke up in the recovery room at lunchtime.

 In the recovery room I was hooked up to an IV.
 There, I was offered only water.
 I was very thirsty so I drank quite a bit.
 Soon after I was wheeled into my room where I was offered my first chance to eat.

 Even though I was a bit groggy, I was hungry after the surgery.
 The surgery took place at 10:00 am and I arrived in my room at approximately 2:00 pm.
 Once I was settled the nurse asked me if I would like something to eat.

 I said yes, and soon a small container of red gelatin arrived.
-I don’t eat Jell-O or gelatin often but it sure tasted good that afternoon.
+I don’t eat Jell-o or gelatin often but it sure tasted good that afternoon.
 I scarfed it down.
-I was advised to drink plenty of water but that I would not be getting any more food until the 5:00 pm dinner would be delivered.
+I was advised to drink plenty of water and that I would not be getting any more food until 5:00 pm when dinner would be delivered.

 My 1st Meal After TKR (dinner menu)

 - 6 Oz Low Sodium Chicken Broth

 - 2 Oz Cranberry Juice